AeBiCe/nixos/README.md

 - https://github.com/Athena-OS
 	- Seems great for a Kali Linux alternative

 # Credit
+- Huge credit to my dear friend [Emil](https://github.com/emilhem) that introduces me to the Nix jungle.
+Linux has never been this fun.
-A big thank you to to [Ryan Yin](https://github.com/ryan4yin) for his great book on Nix and Flakes, which can be found here: https://github.com/ryan4yin/nixos-and-flakes-book
+- A big thank you to to [Ryan Yin](https://github.com/ryan4yin) for his great book on Nix and Flakes which was an immense help to get started.
+The book can be found here: https://nixos-and-flakes.thiscute.world/